sniklaus/teaching-webdev/README.md

 * http://mercury.cs.pdx.edu/exercise/security/scripting.html

 ## linux lab
 When connecting remotely into the Linux lab, please choose one of the machines in the [first](https://cat.pdx.edu/labstatus/labs/cslinlaba/) or the [second](https://cat.pdx.edu/labstatus/labs/cslinlabb/) lab.
 After selecting a machine, you can use your credentials to establish a connection through ssh.
-Note that you can alternatively use putty as well.
+Note that you can alternatively use PuTTY as well.

 ```
 ssh <username>@<machine>.cs.pdx.edu